shimohq/redis-scan/README.md

 task.scan().then(() => process.exit(0))
 ```

-## note
+## notes

-1. This tool wraps your handler with try catch and invoke handler with await, You need to make your own catch-error logic
+1. You need to make your own catch-error logic
-2. Your node.js verstion must support async function
+2. Your node.js version must support async function

 ## License
 MIT